-- Drain fluids and water, then disconnect the 12V battery connector and interlock connector before storing a damaged vehicle. - Place the vehicle in an open space away from any structure, vehicle, or building. - Then, monitor the vehicle until the discharging procedures are completed. - If the battery can be removed from the vehicle by moving the vehicle on the lift, remove and discharge the battery. - If the battery can't be removed, place the vehicle into a sufficiently large container and add enough water until the entire battery is submerged. - Add enough salt to the water container to create a 2% saltwater solution. - Leave the battery submerged in the saltwater solution for 3 days. - Then, drain the water and dry the battery. - If the high-voltage battery cannot be removed or the vehicle cannot be flooded, store the vehicle with waterproof cover.

-Waterproof cover: size/material that can prevent water from entering the battery.
+- Drain fluids and water, then disconnect the connector of the 12V battery and High Voltage cut-off switch before storing a damaged vehicle. - Place the vehicle in an open space away from any structure, vehicle, or building. - Then, keep on eye on the vehicle until the discharging procedures are completed. - If the battery can be removed from the vehicle by moving the vehicle on the lift, remove and discharge the battery. - If the battery can't be removed, set the water pool and pouring water until the entire battery is submerged.
+(Water pool condition: 2% salt water) - Wait for at least 3 days in salt water. - If the high voltage battery cannot be removed or the vehicle cannot be flooded, store the vehicle with waterproof cover. - X Waterproof cover: size/material that can prevent water from entering the battery